daskeete/convolutions_pooling/README.md

 ### Another useful method is pooling.
 Apply a 2x2 filter to one of your convolved images, and plot the result.

 ![](pool1.png)

 ### In effect what have you accomplished by applying this filter?
 Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?
+By applying this filter i have reduced the overall size of the image.
+Since this 2x2 filter takes the largest value of every block it iterates over there seems to be a logic of maximizing.
+Although we take the largest value from every block we still manage to reduce the size of the image by 75%.

+### Did the resulting image increase in size or decrease?

+The image decreased in size from 512x512 to 256x256.

+### Why would this method be useful?
+This method would be useful to conserve space and increase computational efficiency while maintaining all relevant features.

-Did the resulting image increase in size or decrease?
-Why would this method be useful?
-Stretch goal: again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.
+### Stretch goal: again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.

 ### Convolve the 3x3 filter over the 9x9 matrix and provide the resulting matrix. link to matrices